thedavecarroll/BluebirdPS/README.md

 This repo was created to discuss and write a new PowerShell Twitter module.

+## Renamed and Rehomed

+In order to better support the module, including setting up a external documentation, the module was renamed from `Twitter` to `BluebirdPS` and moved to my personal account.
+Originally, it was created in the PowerShellModules organization and it was the only recent activity.

+This module is still very much developed for the community and will gladly accept feedback from the community to make this module do what you need it to do, while adhering to the Twitter API design and PowerShell best practices.

 ## Work in Progress

 Please consider this a work in progress.